 We cover the Middle East in ancient times in the aincncient civilization pages.
 With the Islamic conquest, clothing an fashion were significantly affected by Islamic dress codes.
 Also very important is Ottoman fashions in that the Ottoman Empire controlled much of the Middle East for several centuries.

-The chronology pages explore the relationship between children's and adults' fashions as well as broader developing social trends in our modern era .
+The modern chronolgy pages explore the relationship between children's and adults' fashions as well as broader developing social trends in our modern era .
 The modern chronology pages begin with the 16th century (1500s).
 This is after the Renaissance had opened the eyes of Medieval Europeans and Cloumbus had completed his voyages opening the new World and the era of discoveries.
 These and other developements were to lead to a European intelectual, economic, and military expansion that was to create our modern world.
-The focus of the chronology pages is the era beginning with late 18th Century when boys' suits began to depart from the tradition of clothing children as miniature adults.
-The chronology pages then chronicle the development of specialized children's clothes, describing the popular styles in each decade.
+The focus of the modern chronolgy pages is the era beginning with late-18th Century when boys' suits began to depart from the tradition of clothing children as miniature adults.
+The chronolgy pages then chroicle the development of specilized children's clothes, decribing the popular styles in each decade.
 And of course we are able to say much more when photograph appers (mid-19th century), providing vast numbers of imges which can be used to follow trends.

 Many readers are interested in fashion trends concerning specific countries.
 HBC has prepared chronologies for many countries.
 Here our readers have assisted with infomation and images.
 Most of these country chronologies are for countries in North America and Europe.
 HBC is an American-based site and American images are particularly plentiful.
 Thus our American chronology is especially detailed.
 We also have chronologies for the more important European countries.
 We have quite a bit of information on England, Frabce, Germany, and Italy.
 We have less detailed information about other comtries, although we have some information on Japan.
 Some European countries have been especially important in the world of fashion.
 Italy was particully important in the medieval era as was France.
 Britain which developed a huge fabric industry as part of the Industrial Revolution became particularly important in male fashion.
 Grance became especially importantin the women's fashion world beginning in the 18th century.
 Germany also developed a large clothing industry and influenced fashion throughout Central and Eastern Europe.
 America for many years fillowed European trends.
 America's first major fashion contribution was the Fauntleroy suit which appeared in the 1880s. in the 20th century had a major influence on the casual fashions tht became popular after World War II.
 These are some of the larger countries and fortunately there is a wealth of photographic evidence avilabke for fashion researchers.
 As HBC develops we are gradully adding chronology pages on many smaller countries as well.